cosm0x/fastpay-minipay/README.md

 ## Problem

 Users on Minipay can only share phone numbers to receive payments.
-This is not convenient for users or small businesses who also want to track both payments and inventory.
+This is inconvenient for users or small businesses who also want to track payments and inventory.

 ## Solution